76ers GM: Injured Simmons ‘close or ready’ to NBA return

 Like most of the rest of the league, Brand remained hopeful the NBA season would resume and said the Sixers are prepared to play the Boston Celtics in a potential playoff matchup, should the league go that route.

-Brand also said the Sixers were not in a rush to replace former senior vice president of player personnel Marc Eversley, hired last week as general manger of the Chicago Bulls.
+Brand also said the Sixers were not in a rush to replace former senior vice president of player personnel Marc Eversley, hired last week as general manager of the Chicago Bulls.

 Brand has kept busy, participating in both the weekly general manager’s call with NBA Commissioner Adam Silver and a return-to-play committee.
 With the 76ers holding up to five picks in the 2020 draft, Brand also has met virtually with prospects, their families and agents.